 The main problem facing Suzuki was that the website was built in FLASH.
 The website had been in place for almost 10 years and, despite various additions and updates, it had become difficult to navigate.
 The user experience was poor, and the communications didn’t come across well.
-I was asked to help solve these problems, define a different strategy and conduct meticulous website planning to transform the user experience for target audiences.
+I was asked to help solve these problems, define a new strategy for the website and conduct meticulous website planning to transform the user experience for target audiences.
 The goal?
 To improve the customer to such an extent that Suzuki could increase turnover and grow its market share in the UK.

 A pre-planning advisory and budgetary planning phase commenced 12 months before the main development started.
 The website planning phase involved forensic research into Suzuki’s competitors and its target audiences.
 I created psychological profiles (personas) of each core group and used this to guide my emotional and psychological thinking.
 As competitors such as Ford, Fiat and Hyundai seemed to use quite complicated navigation systems, I was eager to help Suzuki’s customers get to where they needed to go effortlessly, so my strategy for the new website was based on delivering an emotionally intelligent and frictionless experience.

 Following this strategic work, which complemented Suzuki’s values and communication goals , I designed a new sitemap and a full set of wireframes.
 Following user journey analysis, testing and creative discussions with the design team, the website went into full production.